-The following rules have been adopted by the Equestrian Australia (EA) and must be followed by all affiliated organizations conducting vaulting events on behalf of the EA or under EA Rules.
-They follow the rules laid down by the Federation Equestrian Internationale (FEI) and are intended to provide a pathway to International Competition.
-The FEI rules are updated from time to time and undergo a major review every 4 years.
-Changes to FEI rules usually occur effective 1st January and are available on the FEI website.
-Any changes to these rules will be advised on the EA website by January 1st each year to take effect 1st April of that year.
+The following rules have been adopted by Equestrian Australia (EA) and must be followed by all affiliated organizations conducting vaulting events on behalf of the EA or under EA National Vaulting Rules.
+They are intended to standardise the discipline (provide a fair playing field) and to draw attention to and accommodate special conditions within Australia.

-If issues arise which are not be covered in these rules, then the FEI rules apply.
+These EA rules are harmonised with the Federation Equestrian Internationale (FEI) Vaulting Rules to provide International competition pathways and to maintain international standards of vaulter safety and animal welfare.
+The FEI rules are updated from time to time and usually take effect 1st January.
+Any FEI links/references in the EA rules take effect at the time the FEI rule change takes effect.
+Details are available on the FEI website.

 In the event of a conflict between the EA rules and the FEI rules, the EA rules will prevail.

-These rules cannot provide for every eventuality.
-In any unforseen or exceptional circumstances, it is the duty of the appropriate Official (s) to make a decision in a sporting spirit and adhere as closely as possible to the intention of these rules.
+Every eventually cannot be provided for in these rules.
+In any unforeseen or exceptional circumstances, it is the duty of the appropriate official to make a decision based on common sense and fair play reflecting as closely as possible the intention of these rules and the rules of the FEI.

-Notwithstanding anything stipulated in these rules, the EA National Vaulting Committee (NVC) shall have full and complete authority to omit, amend and interrupt these rules in their absolute discretion and give or to withhold any explanation of their decision.
+Notwithstanding anything stipulated in these rules, the EA Vaulting Committee (EAVC) shall have full and complete authority to omit, amend and interpret these rules in their absolute discretion and give or to withhold any explanation of their decision.